BetterCloud/scim2/README.md

 The BetterCloud SCIM 2.0 SDK provides a set of libraries for creating new SCIM services quickly utilizing Spring.
 The SDK is branched from the [Ping Identity SCIM 2.0 SDK](https://github.com/pingidentity/scim2).

-The SCIM 2.0 SDK consists of the following libraries:

 Table of Contents
 -----------------
 * [SDK Components](#sdk-components)